SoraAurora/FirstC2-OverHTTP-Python/README.md

 Handlers send commands to TeamServer and forwards said commands to agent, agent sends data back down the chain and the handlers will get it.

+Note :
+The agent spawns a shell to run , this is not safe by far if your goal is concealment.
+This is a work in progress

 Instructions

 1. Run TeamServer